Hide Your Mac Files With 6 Simple Methods

 There are plenty of reasons you might want to hide files on your Mac.
 If you live with a roommate who loves to snoop, use a coworking space, have kids who may access the family Mac, or even share a computer with a parent, you may want to mask your files.

-If you want to install security software and make it more difficult for a hacker to access and uninstall it, hiding the file paths acts as an extra layer of security.
+If you want to install security software and make it more difficult for a hacker to access or uninstall, hiding the file paths adds an extra layer of security.
 Your Mac also runs via key functions that you may want to protect from accidental deletion.

 In addition to Apple's proprietary features, you can also use: